Continue reading for answers to commonly asked questions around CPT codes. Use the table of contents below to jump ahead to any question.

 What is Current Procedural Terminology?

 CPT stands for Current Procedural Terminology.
-It is a set of codes created by the American Medical Association (AMA) to standardize how medical procedures are recorded in a medical chart.
+It is a set of codes created by the American Medical Association (AMA®) to standardize how medical procedures are recorded in a medical chart.

-Why is CPT used?
+Why is CPT code used?

 CPT codes are one of the primary ways that both public and private medical providers and healthcare institutions can report the services they have provided to patients to the government and insurance companies for reimbursement purposes.
 CPT codes are part of the national coding system under the Health Information Portability and Accountability Act (HIPAA).

-How is CPT maintained?
+How are CPT codes maintained?

 CPT codes are maintained by the CPT Editorial Board, a part of the AMA, and are updated once a year.
 The new codes are released annually in November, and go into effect on the following January 1.
 The editorial board meets three times a year to review applications for new codes.